1

 “18 hai, Terra Tell-Tale-san.”

-Diode's pupils, now fixed on Terra, were moist and shiny like they’d been coated in an oil film.
+Diode's pupils, now fixed on Terra, looked like they'd been coated in a film of oil, moist and shimmering.

 “You’re the best!”
 At that moment, she lifted her thumb and motioned as if cutting her neck.